 Finally, the Parameters button at the top right allows making some kinematic adjustments, selecting the preferred post processor or extract accurate parameters after a robot calibration project.
 Modifying these values should only be required in specific circumstances.

-Robot Tool (TCP)
+Double click a Robot Tool

 Selecting More options… allows applying a scale factor to the geometry of the tool or move the geometry with respect to the robot flange.
 Altering these values has no impact on robot programs.
 The geometry is used for display purposes and collision checking. (keeping the TCP intact).

-Reference Frame
+Double click a Reference Frame

 Multiple reference frames can be related to each other to build the dependency that exists in a real application.
 For example, a table can have a specific position with respect to the robot.
 Then, two or more objects in the table can have a specific position with respect to the table reference.
 Moving the table reference will not alter the relationship between the objects and the table but will alter the relationship of all the objects with respect to the robot.
 The following image shows such an example.